shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ### **Core Actions**

 **Supervised Fine-Tuning**
-Train the model using carefully curated domain-specific datasets to:
+I will train the model using carefully curated domain-specific datasets to:
 ✅ Reduce hallucinations.
 ✅ Improve response accuracy.
 ✅ Enhance reasoning and retrieval capabilities (integrating with vector databases).

 **Project Modularization**
-Establish a robust modular structure, ensuring clear separation of components for:
+I will be establish a robust modular structure, ensuring clear separation of components for:
 🔹 Data preprocessing.
 🔹 Model fine-tuning.
 🔹 Validation and testing.